Introducing Boards: Manage Projects Where Your Files Live

 Published Boards are accessible at a public URL without requiring the viewer to create an account.

-Boards are part of the creative file management approach: instead of scattering your workflow across separate storage, transfer, review, and project management tools, everything lives in one workspace.
+Boards are part of the creative asset management approach: instead of scattering your workflow across separate storage, transfer, review, and project management tools, everything lives in one workspace.

-Combined with AI-powered search, BTransfer for file delivery, and white-label branding, Boards complete the picture โ your files, your workflow, your brand, one platform.
+Combined with AI-powered search, Brault Transfer for file delivery, and white-label branding, Boards complete the picture: your files, your workflow, your brand, one platform.

 Key Takeaways

-- Boards bring Kanban-style project management directly into your file workspace โ each card is an actual file, not a task linking to a file elsewhere
+- Boards bring project management directly into your file workspace.
+Each card is an actual file, not a task linking to a file elsewhere

 - Custom properties (status, person, date, checkbox) attach to files themselves, eliminating duplicate tracking across tools